-The general location, description, level of service, functionality, deficiency, and owning/operating entities for each identified natural flood mitigation features and constructed major flood infrastructure are summarized in Table 1 in 0 (to be determined
+The general location, description, level of service, functionality, deficiency, and owning/operating entities for each identified natural flood mitigation features and constructed major flood infrastructure are summarized in Table 1 in Appendix A and the GIS geodatabase submitted electronically.
+Additional information for significant or deficient/non-functioned features or infrastructure are detailed in subsequent sections, as necessary.